quinnmil/proj7-auth/README.md

-# Project 7: Brevet time calculator service
+# Project 7: Authenticated brevet time calculator service

-Simple listing service from project 5 stored in MongoDB database.

 ## What is in this repository